arc blue

 In short, this course will prepare you for advancement to any area within art, design or the creative industries.

-West Lothian College HNC Art students benefit from an articulation agreement with Gray’s School of Art at Robert Gordon University guaranteeing them a degree place.
-Students with an A pass can progress directly to second year in Fine Art.
+West Lothian College HNC Art students benefit from an articulation agreement with Gray's School of Art at Robert Gordon Universityguaranteeing them a degree place.
+Students with an ‘A'pass can progress directly to second year in Fine Art.

 Employment: any area within art, design or the creative industries as well as having transferrable skills to work across other disciplines.
 Creativity is one of the most sought-after employability skills.